Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/introduction.rst

 Introduction
 ************

-The Sequencer region is horizontally divided into channels each channel can contain what is called a strip.
+The Sequencer region is horizontally divided into channels, each channel can contain what is called a strip.
 A strip can be an image, animation, or any number of effects.
 Each channel is numbered consecutively on the Y axis,